 Students pursuing two majors under different degrees (BFA, BM, BS/BA, or BTP) automatically receive two diplomas and do not have to apply for a concurrent degree.

-Towson University offers a number of combined bachelor's and master's degree programs.
-There are two types: 1) structured plans within or among departments or program units, and 2) individualized student plans that are specific to a student's career interests and goals.
-Undergraduate students typically are screened into a combined program when they have earned 60-89.5 units (Junior Standing) by the department chairpersons or designees for the undergraduate and graduate programs; some students may be screened into the combined program during their senior year.
+TU offers a number of accelerated bachelor's to master's degree programs.
+There are two types: 1) structured programs within or among departments or program units, and 2) individualized plans that are specific to a student's career interests and goals.
+Undergraduate students typically are screened into an accelerated program when they have earned 60-89.5 units (Junior Standing) by the department chairpersons or designees for the undergraduate and graduate programs; some students may be screened into the accelerated program during their senior year.
 Once approved, these undergraduate students may begin taking graduate level courses.

-During the senior year, students approved for the combined bachelor's and master's degree program must apply for formal admission to the graduate program.
+During the senior year, students approved for the accelerated bachelor's to master's degree program must apply for formal admission to the graduate program.
 Once the bachelor's degree is earned and the student is matriculated as a graduate student, the Registrar's Office will apply the graduate courses to the graduate record.

-Course requirements for the combined bachelor's and master's programs vary by program; some programs designate specific courses that must be taken to meet undergraduate and graduate degree requirements.
+Course requirements for the accelerated bachelor's to master's programs vary by program; some programs designate specific courses that must be taken to meet undergraduate and graduate degree requirements.
 Students are to consult with the Academic Departments for course requirements.
 Students are to abide by the time frame and unit requirements of the specific programs.
-Students can earn only one master's degree through a combined bachelor's and master's program.
-Procedures to initiate screening into a combined bachelor's and master's program are posted on the Registrar's website.
+Students can earn only one master's degree through an accelerated bachelor's to master's program.
+Procedures to initiate screening into an accelerated bachelor's to master's program are posted on the Registrar's website.

-Students, with senior standing, wishing to take graduate level coursework without being screened into a combined bachelor's to master's program should contact the Registrar's Office to discuss other options.
+Students, with senior standing and a cumulative grade point average of 3.0, wishing to take graduate level coursework without being screened into an accelerated bachelor's to master's program should contact the Registrar's Office to discuss other options.

 Graduate tuition and fees are assessed for graduate level courses taken on the undergraduate career and are not covered by undergraduate tuition.